 How Online Sessions Are Conducted

-We use a HIPAA-compliant encrypted video conferencing system called Doxy.
-Your clinician will provide you a link to their online therapy room.
+We primarily use a HIPAA-compliant encrypted video conferencing system called Doxy or Google Meet.
+Your clinician will provide you with a link to their online therapy room.
 You do not need to download any software.
-A few minutes before the scheduled appointment log in to Doxy and you will enter your clinician’s virtual waiting room.
+A few minutes before the scheduled appointment log in to Doxy or Google Meet (depending on which platform you’ve been instructed to use) and enter your clinician’s virtual waiting room.
 Authorize your computer’s audio and video and wait for your therapist to admit you.

 Insurance Coverage for Telehealth